ReelDx/app-jwt-generator/README.md

 1. To run this you must have ruby and bundler installed.
 Then run `bundle install` to install the dependencies.
 2. Update the values for `REELDX_PUBLIC_KEY` and `REELDX_SECRET_KEY` with the keys for your app.
 3. Update the value for `unique_user_id` with a string identifying your user.
-4. Run ruby generator.rb to generate a new JWT token.
+4. Run `bundle exec ruby generator.rb` to generate a new JWT token.